Billy Venturini

 William Venturini Jr (born April 7, 1976) is an American professional stock car racing driver and team owner.
-He currently co-owns Venturini Motorsports, a racing team that competes in the ARCA Menards Series, along with his father, Bill.
+He is the former co-owner Venturini Motorsports, a racing team that competed in the ARCA Menards Series, along with his father, Bill.
 As a driver, he last competed part-time in the ARCA Menards Series East, driving the No. 20 Toyota Camry for Venturini Motorsports.
 He previously competed in the ARCA Re/Max Series either full-time or part-time from 1994 through 2007, mainly driving for the same team.

 Racing career

 ARCA

-Venturini made his ARCA Series debut at Louisville Motor Speedway in 1994, when he was only 18-years old.
+Venturini made his ARCA Series debut at Louisville Motor Speedway in 1994, when he was only eighteen-years old.
 His race would end early after oil pressure issues on lap 41.
 He ran four more races that year, earning his first top five at Toledo Speedway in September.
 He drove a race for Bill Egbert in the season finale at Atlanta Motor Speedway, finishing 32nd due to a driveshaft issue.
-In 1997, he joined Ed Rensi Racing to run a nine-race schedule, earning his best finish of 5th at Charlotte Motor Speedway.
+In 1997, he joined Ed Rensi Racing to run a nine-race schedule, earning his best finish of fifth at Charlotte Motor Speedway.
 He returned next season, earning a top ten at Daytona.
 He returned to his family team, and continued running part-time in the series from 1999 through 2001.
-In 2002, he ran for the full season, earning one top five and nine top tens, finishing 6th in the final standings.
-He would respectively finish inside the top five in point standings for the next two years, along with earning a pole at Lake Erie Speedway in 2003.
+In 2002, he ran for the full season, earning one top five and nine top tens, finishing sixth in the final standings.
+He would respectively finish inside the top-five in point standings for the next two years, along with earning a pole at Lake Erie Speedway in 2003.
 He went back to a part-time schedule in 2005, before returning full-time in 2006.
 He would capture his only win that year at Salem Speedway, after dominating the race by leading 95 laps.
-He would finish a career best 3rd in points.
+He would finish a career best third in points.
 2007 would end up being his final year as a driver.
 He ran eight races that year, earning a top five at Talladega Superspeedway, which would also be his final race.
 After the 2007 season, Venturini decided to retire as a driver, and focus on operating his racing team with his father.

-On May 6, 2023, during an interview with motorsport news website Frontstretch, Venturini revealed that he would return to the driver's seat for the first time in 16 years, running the ARCA Menards Series East race at Flat Rock Speedway.
-He would team with fellow driver and former driver for Venturini Brennan Poole as a spotter, and the pairing wound up earning a 4th place finish.
+On May 6, 2023, during an interview with motorsport news website Frontstretch, Venturini revealed that he would return to the driver's seat for the first time in sixteen years, running the ARCA Menards Series East race at Flat Rock Speedway.
+He would team with fellow driver and former driver for Venturini Brennan Poole as a spotter, and the pairing wound up earning a fourth-place finish.
 It was his first start in the East Series.